open-compass/GTA/README.md

 - **[2024.x.xx]** Paper available on Arxiv. ✨✨✨
 - **[2024.x.xx]** Release the evaluation and tool deployment code of GTA. 🔥🔥🔥
-- **[2024.x.xx]** Release the GTA dataset on Hugging Face and OpenDataLab. 🎉🎉🎉
+- **[2024.x.xx]** Release the GTA dataset on Hugging Face. 🎉🎉🎉

 ## 📚 Dataset Statistics
 GTA comprises a total of 229 questions.
 The basic dataset statistics is presented below.
+The number of tools involved in each question varies from 1 to 4.
+The steps to resolve the questions range from 2 to 8.

 <div align="center">
  <img src="figs/statistics.jpg" width="800"/>